Press

 This article seems to have been re-written from the Insider Business article below, for publication in The Sun US: “We left our rent-free life which could have continued indefinitely to buy home for $7,500 – both options are replicable”.

 Feature Article: Insider Business + Yahoo!
-Finance » October 2023
+Finance (Japan) » October 2023

 Our very first international article from a major news source!
 We discuss our life since leaving New Orleans (and America) in 2021.
 Insider Business: “An American couple left their rent-free life in Mexico and moved to a $7,500 abandoned home in Japan: ‘We feel overwhelmingly welcome'”.
 The article was also picked up by Yahoo!
 Finance.

-Feature Video + Tour: SlowSteading YouTube Channel » September 2023
+Feature Video + Tour: SlowSteading YouTube Channel (Canada) » September 2023

 It was so nice to have the opportunity to meet the family behind the Slowsteading YouTube channel, when they were visiting Ōmishima island.
 They were kind enough to document our progress restoring our ‘akiya’ abandoned house, while talking about logistics, hopes, and dreams.
 It feels a little funny to have a video made about what we’re doing, but, it also feels really great to share all of our hard work.
 I really admire their ability to take our rambling conversation, and turn it into a cohesive story with beautiful imagery from Ōmishima.
 It’s really fun to watch their post-homesteading world travels unfold through their YouTube videos, and we’re excited to see where they end up!

-Video Shoutout: Coco Lencho Japan YouTube Channel » August 2023
+Video Shoutout: Coco Lencho Japan YouTube Channel (Japan) » August 2023

 Coco Lencho Japan is a Mexican-American living in rural Japan, with his wife.
 His YouTube channel has been documenting every step of the way, as their ‘akiya’ abandoned house is renovated into an absolutely beautiful home.
 The two of them have put a lot of thought into everything, and it really shows!
 He also makes content about life in the countryside, and life as a foreigner in Japan.